 Too much sun exposure can cause the skin to overheat and become aggravated.
 Though I try to limit my own sun exposure, phototherapy, or light therapy, when under the care of a physician can be a treatment solution for some with atopic dermatitis.
 However, the risk of skin cancer is great, so using clothing and sunscreen is always advised.

 The skin on my face and neck is the most sensitive on my body.
-After trying multiple sunscreens only SF50 Neutrogena Sheer Zinc Oxide Dry-Touch Sunscreen Lotion works on my face and neck.
+After trying multiple sunscreens only SF50 Neutrogena Sheer Zinc Oxide Dry-Touch Sunscreen Lotion (affiliate link) works on my face and neck.
 I love that it’s mineral based and waterproof.
 I haven’t found it oily or greasy.
 It also hasn’t given me acne which I appreciate!
 Though it’s called “sheer” it will leave a little white cast on my face because of the zinc oxide, especially when I don’t thoroughly apply it.
 However zinc oxide truly does protect your skin from both ultraviolet A and B rays.
-From all my research, I believe Neutrogena Sheer Zinc Oxide Dry-Touch Sunscreen Lotion is nickel free.
+From all my research, I believe Neutrogena Sheer Zinc Oxide Dry-Touch Sunscreen Lotion is low nickel.
+Even the EWG rated the Neutrogena Sheer Zinc Oxide Dry-Touch as an overall “top choice for sun protection.”

 Have you found a nickel free sunscreen that you like to use?
 If so, I’d love to hear about it in the comments below.